Last updated: 3/09/2016

-A charging order is an order issued by a court directing an LLC’s manager to pay to the debtor-owner’s personal creditor any distributions of income or profits that would otherwise be distributed to the debtor-member.
+Alabama, like all states, permits personal creditors of an owner of an Alabama LLC to obtain a charging order against the debtor-owner’s membership interest.
+An Alabama LLC must be served with an order by the creditor before having to honor it.
+A charging order is an order issued by a court directing an LLC’s manager to pay to the debtor-owner’s personal creditor any distributions of income or profits that would otherwise be distributed to the debtor-member until the judgment is paid.
 But if there are no distributions, the creditor gets nothing.

 Example: The Lady Luck Casino gets an Alabama court to issue a charging order in the amount of $100,000 against LaVerne’s 50% ownership interest in the Mobile Flowers LLC.
 This means that any distributions of money or property the LLC would ordinarily make to LaVerne must be given to the Casino instead until the entire $100,000 is paid.
-However, if no distributions are made, the creditor gets nothing.
+However, if there are no distributions there will be no payments.

-The reason personal creditors of individual LLC owners are limited to a charging order is to protect the other members (owners) of the LLC.
+The reason personal creditors of individual LLC owners are limited to a charging order or foreclosure is to protect the other members (owners) of the LLC.
 It doesn’t seem fair that they should suffer because a member incurred personal debts that had nothing to do with their LLC.
 Thus, personal creditors are not permitted to take over the debtor-member’s LLC interest and join in the management of the LLC, or have the LLC dissolved and its assets sold without the other members’ consent.